 - Can I make a misdiagnosis claim against a private clinic?

 - Compensation For Misdiagnosis – Misdiagnosis Compensation Calculator

 - What amount of compensation will I receive for misdiagnosis claims?

 - No Win No Fee claims for misdiagnosis – what is involved?

 - How Accident Claims could help you with misdiagnosis claims

 - Want to start a medical misdiagnosis claim or receive free advice on how much compensation for misdiagnosis you could get?

-Misdiagnosis is one of the main reasons for claims being made against healthcare professionals and organisations, whether an NHS trust or private practice.
+Getting the wrong diagnosis is one of the main reasons for claims being made against healthcare professionals and organisations, whether an NHS trust or private practice.
 What constitutes a misdiagnosis?
 This is when a medical condition, injury or illness has not been diagnosed correctly, i.e. the health professional has deemed the condition to be something it isn’t, or when it has been diagnosed too late.
 Errors like this can mean that no treatment is carried out, or that delayed or incorrect treatment occurs, which will make the condition a lot worse.
-In some cases, misdiagnosis can have fatal consequences.
+In some cases, misdiagnoses can have fatal consequences.